 It is notable that the GX85 offers wifi support, while the NEX-3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the NEX-3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-3 was succeeded by the Sony NEX-3N.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX85 Manual (free pdf) or the online Sony NEX-3 Manual.
+Further information on the features and operation of the GX85 and NEX-3 can be found, respectively, in the Panasonic GX85 Manual (free pdf) or the online Sony NEX-3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX85 and the Sony NEX-3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.